brainybryan69/tp/docs/DeveloperGuide.md

    [RED] Call supplier urgently (HIGH) - Due: 2025-11-05, Created: 2025-10-28
    ```

-9. **Make follow-up deletion request confirmation for HIGH priority tasks:** Currently, deleting any follow-up happens immediately without confirmation, which could lead to accidental deletion of critical tasks.
-We plan to add a confirmation step only for HIGH priority follow-ups.
+9. **Add index out of bounds message for `delete`, `edittxn`, `deletetxn` and `deletefu` commands:** Currently, providing an index number greater than the size of the address book says `index provided is invalid`.
+We plan to make the error message more specific for the user.
 For example:
    ```
-   > deletefu i/1 f/1
-   Warning: You are about to delete a HIGH priority follow-up: "Call supplier urgently" Type 'deletefu i/1 f/1 confirm' to proceed, or any other command to cancel.
+   Warning: The person index provided is out of bounds.
+Please provide an index between 1 and [CURRENT_ADDRESS_BOOK_SIZE].
    ```